dimitryzub/serpapi-blog-posts-archive/Naver/naver_related_results.md

 **Reduce the chance of being blocked**

 There's a chance that a request might be blocked.
-Have a look at [how to reduce the chance of being blocked while web-scraping](https://serpapi.com/blog/how-to-reduce-chance-of-being-blocked-while-web/), there are eleven methods to bypass blocks from most websites and some of them will be covered in this blog post.
+Have a look at [how to reduce the chance of being blocked while web-scraping](https://serpapi.com/blog/how-to-reduce-chance-of-being-blocked-while-web/), there are eleven methods to bypass blocks from most websites.

 ___